StreetStrider/fluh/readme.md

 * Attach effects to Bud by using `bud.on(fn)`.
 * Effects are fired in straight-by-attach order.
-* Effects run before propagating event to dependents and before effects of dependents.
+* Effects on certain Bud run after propagating event to all dependents and before effects on that dependents.
-* In effect you can re-`emit` values on another Bud (or even that one), but watch out for order of events and infinite loops.
+* In effect you can re-`emit` values on another Bud (or even that one), but taking care of order of emits and infinite loops are on your own.
 * Re-emitting will happen after current emit is done for the whole dependent subtree.

 ```js